InnerShadow/DS/HW1/README.md

 Histograms depicting the distribution of each feature were generated.

 ### Regression Model Training
  Several regression models were trained, including SVR, LinearRegression, LassoRegression, RandomForestRegressor, GradientBoostingRegressor, AdaBoostRegressor, and DecisionTreeRegressor.
 Metrics such as MSE and r2-score were computed for each model.
 The best-performing models were GradientBoostingRegressor (r2-score = 0.95) and DecisionTreeRegressor (r2-score = 0.91).
-The complete table of metrics is as follows:
+The complete table of metrics:

 | Model | MSE | R2-score |
 |-------------|-------------|-------------|